The Mythical Yazhi

 2. To showcase man’s struggle with nature (in sculptures where a man is depicted riding a Yazhi), and

-3. To stimulate discussions on creativity, imagination, and open-mindedness.
+3. To stimulate discussions on creativity, imagination, and uniqueness.

 A Yazhi is a creature that is constantly evolving, neither this nor that, embodying nature’s transformative behaviour.
 It personifies victory, greatness, evolution, and resilience.